BDC Hamburger Icon

 Open row

-When getting started, a key responsibility of many small business owners is handling the organization’s HR responsibilities.
-However, it will likely become too much of a burden as you grow.
+When getting started, a key responsibility of many small business owners is handling the organization’s human resources responsibilities.
+It will, however, likely become too much of a burden as you grow.
 Workforce planning, job evaluation, recruiting, compensation, benefits administration, employee engagement, performance management, safety and compliance are just a few of the many essential areas of focus for HR.

 Editor’s note: Looking for the right HR software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.